khulnasoft/AiKit/docs/overview/contributing/the_basics.rst

 Sometimes, you might want to try any make substantial improvements that span many files, with the intention of then creating one very large PR at the end in order to merge all of your changes.

-While this is generally an acceptable approach when working on software projects, we discourage this approach for contributions to Ivy.
+While this is generally an acceptable approach when working on software projects, we discourage this approach for contributions to Aikit.

-We adopt a philosophy where small, incremental, frequent commits are **much** more valuable to us and the entire Ivy developer community, than infrequent large commits.
+We adopt a philosophy where small, incremental, frequent commits are **much** more valuable to us and the entire Aikit developer community, than infrequent large commits.

 This is for a few reasons: